 - If I am on scholarship or academic probation, and don’t end up passing this course, what are the repercussions?

 - Will withdrawing from this class affect my four-year plan, or progress toward graduation?
 (You should consult with your advisor to determine this answer).

 First-semester first-year students, student athletes, and some students on academic probation are unable to make changes to their schedules in the fall semester, including withdrawing from a class.
 Therefore, a first-semester first-year, or a student on academic probation will need to see an advisor to withdraw from a class.

 After the fall of their first-year, all students in good standing can withdraw from a class as long as the withdrawal will not put him/her below full-time status.

 If you receive an error message, make note of the details.
 You are encouraged to come to a walk-in session in Sullivan 260 so that an advisor can assist you.

 Absolutely!
-First and Second Year Advising has walk-ins Mon, Tue, Thurs, Fri from 9 a.m. to 3 p.m. in Sullivan 260.
-You may also call 773-508-7714 to ask about extended walk-in hours on the last day to withdraw from a class with a W.
+First and Second Year Advising has drop-ins Mon, Tue, and Wed from 1:30 p.m. to 4:30 p.m. in Sullivan 260.
+You may also call 773.508.7714 to ask about extended drop-in hours on the last day to withdraw from a class with a W.